2012 United States presidential election in Nevada

 The 2012 United States presidential election in Nevada took place on November 6, 2012, as part of the 2012 United States presidential election in which all 50 states plus the District of Columbia participated.
 State voters chose six electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.

 Nevada was won by President Barack Obama with 52.36% of the vote to Mitt Romney's 45.68%, a 6.68% margin of victory.
-In 2008, Obama won the state by 12.49%.
+In 2008, Obama won the state by 12.50%.
+Romney improved over John McCain's performance in 2008, but Obama still won the state by a comfortable margin.
+As of 2024, Obama remains the last major party candidate to win the state by more than 5%.

 Nevada has voted for the winner in every presidential election from 1912 onwards, except in 1976 when it voted for Gerald Ford over Jimmy Carter and in 2016 when it voted for Hillary Clinton over Donald Trump.
 Carson City, which voted for Obama in 2008, flipped to supporting the Republican Party this election cycle.
 Despite only winning two counties (Clark and Washoe), these counties consist of over 87% of Nevada's population and are home to Las Vegas and Reno, the largest and third largest cities in the state, thus allowing Obama to win by a comfortable margin.
-This is the most recent presidential election in which Nevada voted to the right of Wisconsin, as well as to the left of Colorado or Virginia.

 Caucuses

-Democratic
+Democratic caucuses

-Incumbent President Barack Obama was not challenged for the Democratic candidacy so no Democratic Primary was held.
+Incumbent president Barack Obama was not challenged for the Democratic candidacy, so no Democratic caucuses were held.

-Republican
+Republican caucuses

-The Republican caucuses were held on February 4 and they are closed caucuses, Mitt Romney was declared the winner.
+The Republican caucuses were held on February 4, and they are closed caucuses.
+Mitt Romney was declared the winner.

 There are 400,310 registered Republicans voting for 28 delegates.